 If you suspect your child has the flu, take them to the pediatrician.
 If the flu is diagnosed right away, there is medication that can help reduce the severity of the symptoms and duration of the illness.

 A fever is a sign the body is fighting off an infection, but it can also make your child feel worse.
-There are some home remedies to make your child more comfortable.
+There are some home remedies for fever in kids that include the following.

 - As with colds, let your child get plenty of fluids and rest.